Troy Springs State Park Cover

 Conservation Efforts

 Troy Springs is a natural wonder cherished by many.
 However, the high volume of visitors can negatively impact the environment.
-As a result, the Florida Fish and Wildlife Conservation Commission (FWC) has implemented several conservation efforts to protect the park’s natural resources.
+As a result, the Florida Fish and Wildlife Conservation Commission (FWC) has implemented several conservation efforts to protect the park’s natural resources

 In addition, the FWC has successfully removed graffiti from the park’s caves.
-They have also encouraged the institution of an additional access fee for divers at Ichetucknee Springs and Troy Springs to raise revenue.
+They also encouraged the institution of an additional access fee for divers at Ichetucknee Springs and Troy Springs to raise revenue.
 Such a fee would not discourage use and would considerably boost revenue.

 Troy Springs State Park Visitor Information